Wind-WindKids/winding/samples/sophieandwind/sun.md

 unfair_kite_quiz: spread, landscape-oriented
 --
 @left: page, text
-The next week at the kite workshop, Sophie handed out papers.
+The next week at the kite workshop,
-At the kite workshop, Sophie handed out papers.
+Sophie handed out papers.
-On each was a drawing of diverse kites, some light, some heavy, some with torn sails.
+On each was a drawing of kites, some light, some heavy, some with torn sails.

 She explained the quiz: